milkbottledude/scratchToRFR/Documentation.md

 `calcAvg` is nothing special, just a little method which calculates the mean of an array of numbers.
 If I was using python, I would not bother since I would be using pandas, and pandas has a built in method for calculating average.

-Edit: I moved calcAvg outside the class to make it a global function afterwards.
+Edit: I moved calcAvg outside the class to make it a global function afterwards, below `feature_bagging`.
 I have a feeling it will be used outside of nodes as well.

 ```
     calcVar = (grp1, grp2) => {